psarando/shire-reckoning/README.md

 These calendars must have been aligned by the Third Age 3019, since Tolkien states in Appendix D that the New Year's Day of the New Reckoning calendar corresponded with "March 25" of the Shire, Kings', and Stewards' Reckoning calendars (Rethe 25 and Súlimë 25).
+The Stewards' Reckoning was only a slight modification of the Kings' Reckoning calendar, and the New Year's Day (Yestarë), 'March' (Súlimë) 25, and "Mid-year’s Day" (Loëndë) of both calendars still fell on the same days.

     > The months and days, therefore, throughout The Lord of the Rings refer to the Shire Calendar.
     > ...
 March 25, the date of the downfall of Barad-dûr